EliasObeid9-02/VocaLinux/doc/sections_en/chapter_1.typ

   #pagebreak()

   The system comprises two core modules working in concert:
-  #enum(
-    [*A Modified Speech Recognition (ASR) System*: This module's responsibility is to capture the user's spoken words and transcribe them into raw text.
-It must be tailored to recognize the specific vocabulary and phonetic patterns of shell commands, including the ability to discern individual characters for spelling out arguments.], [*A Specialized Command Interpreter*: This is the logical core of the project.
-It receives the raw text from the ASR system and performs several crucial tasks: it maps the unstructured text to a valid command, checks for syntactical errors, corrects common spelling mistakes, and intelligently constructs valid file paths from the user's speech.]
+  + *A Modified Speech Recognition (ASR) System*: This module's responsibility is to capture the user's spoken words and transcribe them into raw text.
+It must be tailored to recognize the specific vocabulary and phonetic patterns of shell commands, including the ability to discern individual characters for spelling out arguments.
+  + *A Specialized Command Interpreter*: This is the logical core of the project.
+It receives the raw text from the ASR system and performs several crucial tasks: it maps the unstructured text to a valid command, checks for syntactical errors, corrects common spelling mistakes, and intelligently constructs valid file paths from the user's speech.
-  )

   A key design principle is resource efficiency.
 For this reason, the use of Large Language Models (LLMs) was explicitly ruled out.
 While powerful, LLMs carry substantial computational overhead and hardware requirements that conflict with the goal of creating a broadly accessible and deployable tool.
 ])